llm-case-studies/whowhe2wha/Docs/USERS_GUIDE.md

 Welcome to the Unified Context Engine.
 This guide will walk you through the core features of the application.

-## 1. The Main Interface: Project Stream
+## 1. The Main Interface

-When you open the app, you see the **Project Stream**.
-This is your main dashboard, which organizes all your events under their respective projects.
+When you open the app, you see the main dashboard.
+You can switch between two primary views using the **View Controls** at the top.

+-   **Project Stream:** This is your default view, organizing all your events under their respective projects.
 You can expand and collapse each project card to see the events within it.
+-   **Timeline View:** This provides a high-level, horizontal visualization of your events over a selected period (week, month, quarter, or year).

 ## 2. Adding an Event

 This is the primary way to input data into your context graph.

-1. Click the **"Add Event"** button.
+1. Click the **"+ Add Event"** button.
 2. Fill out the form:
     -   **What (Event/Step Name):** The name of your event (e.g., "Team Meeting"). *This is required.*
     -   **Description:** Optional details about the event.